 It is very important, especially with low-absorbency stones like absolute black that you do NOT let any sealer dry on the surface.
 You should

-to see if a sealer is even needed once you have stripped the sealer off.
+also test if sealing is needed (follow lemon juice test but with water) once you have stripped the sealer off.
+Regarding soap...

 It is often recommended, because everyone has soap, it's cheap and won't "hurt" your stone, but it is not recommended as soap residue builds up over time making the surface look dull and dirty... then you need to strip it off.